m-gallegos/SchNet4AIM/README.md

 In addition to the SchNet4AIM source code, this repository also includes a set of prototype scripts to exemplify its use, collected in the /examples/scripts/ directory.In particular, we include two key templates, one aimed at predicting the electronic QTAIM properties (Q, LI and DI) from a molecular geoemtry (including uncertainty estimates) and the other devoted to the analysis of the pairwise components that dominate the electronic delocalization between two groups or fragments along a sequential process.
 We note in passing that both are based on the proof-of-concept models incorporated in SchNet4AIM and are therefore only suitable for treating neutral C,H,O,N molecules.

+## Predicting QTAIM electronic properties.

     python predict_QTAIM_electron_metrics.py geom.xyz 6

+## XCAI: Unravelling the dominant pairwise contributions to the group electron delocalization

     python explain_group_DI.py 300K_trj.xyz